-With the rapid progress of Internet technology, large-scale visual data can be found on the Internet, bringing significant opportunities for novel processing of visual information, as well as commercial applications.
-Finding patterns in such data, understanding them, systematically managing such data, efficiently processing them, and making best use of them present great challenges.
-The Computational Visual Media Conference series, of which this is the 10th conference, will provide a forum for exchanging recent research ideas and practical achievements in all areas and applications of Visual Media.
+With the rapid progress in recent technologies, large-scale visual data can be found on the Internet, bringing significant opportunities for novel processing of visual information, as well as commercial applications.
+Systematically managing such data, finding patterns in it, understanding them, efficiently processing them, and making best use of them present great challenges.
+The Computational Visual Media Conference series, of which this is the 11th conference, will provide a forum for exchanging recent research ideas and practical achievements in all areas and applications of Visual Media.

-The Computational Visual Media Conference 2022 will be run in plenary sessions (no parallel tracks) from April 7-9, 2022, and will be hosted by Tsinghua University.
+The Computational Visual Media Conference 2023 will be run in plenary sessions (no parallel tracks) on the dates April 6-8, 2023, and will be hosted by Shenzhen University.

 Topics of interest include, but are not limited to: